benvonh/benvonh/README.md

 ## My interests...

-- 💻 Programming in C/C++ (Python if I'm feeling lazy)
+- 💻 Programming in C/C++

 - 🧠 Machine learning & neural networks

-- 🖥️ Linux ricing (NixOS btw)
+- 🖥️ Linux customisation (NixOS user)

-- ✈️ Travelling abroad if I have money
+- ✈️ Travelling overseas

-I am also developing a collection of minimal C++ robotics libraries for easy integration with smaller-sized projects.
-Check them out here (TODO) if you would like.
+I am also developing a collection of minimal C++ robotics libraries with ROS2 compatibility.
+If you would like, you can check them out here (TODO).